The Torah Codes

 Which text this is — stated exactly

 Beyond the contested sites in the selector above, roughly a hundred plene/defective spelling differences separate the Leningrad Codex from the received text, every one documented in the masoretic literature, none changing a word's meaning.
-The Rishonim built the received text exactly this way: the Ramah gathered the oldest accurate codices and followed the majority, as the sages did with the three scrolls found in the Azarah (Yerushalmi Ta'anis 4:2).
+The medieval masters built the received text exactly this way: the Ramah gathered the oldest accurate codices and followed the majority, as the sages did with the three scrolls found in the Azarah (Yerushalmi Ta'anis 4:2).
 The attestation record per site:

 Any letter-skip whose span crosses a switched site shifts by one letter between traditions.
 The Torah Codes search engine flags such finds as tradition-sensitive — a first for the genre.